AmirAvalon/Pentago/README.md

 # Pentago
-Pentago game with Logic Circuits
+Pentago game with Logic Circuits - simulated with proteus